cointobanks/lifetioncoin-docs/_includes/devdoc/ref_p2p_networking.md

 ![Warning icon](/img/icons/icon_warning.svg) Deprecated since 0.14.0

 The `mnp` message is sent by masternodes every few minutes to ping the network with a message that propagates across the whole network.
-Dash Core currently uses a minimum masternode ping time of 10 minutes.
+Lifetioncoin Core currently uses a minimum masternode ping time of 10 minutes.

 | Bytes | Name | Data type | Required | Description |